Moustachauve/cookie-editor/README.md

 You can easily create, edit and delete a cookie for the current page that you are visiting.
 There is also a handy button to mass delete all the cookies for the current page.

+Cookie-Editor is available for:
+- Google Chrome
+- Firefox
+- Safari
+- Edge
+- Opera.

-Cookie-Editor is available for Google Chrome, Firefox, Safari, Edge and Opera.
-It should be possible to install it on any webkit browser, but keep in mind that only the previous four browsers are officially supported.
+It should be possible to install it on any webkit browser, but keep in mind that only the previous five browsers are officially supported.

-Cookie-Editor is available on Firefox for Android and Safari for iOS, with an interface optimised for touchscreens.
+Cookie-Editor is available on mobile devices with an interface optimised for touchscreens:
+- Firefox for Android
+- Safari for iOS
+- Edge for Android and iOS

 ## Installation
 ### Install on Google Chrome